elastisys/compliantkubernetes/docs/operator-manual/common.md

 rook-ceph     rook-ceph-crashcollector-minion-2-5c74ffffb6-jwk55   0/1     Init:0/2   0          14m
 ```

+!!!important
-Note: pods in pending state usually indicate resource shortage.
+    Pods in pending state usually indicate resource shortage.
 In such cases you need to use bigger instances.
 <!--deploy-rook-stop-->

 <!--test-rook-start-->